mozilla/addon-sdk/static-files/md/dev-guide/security-roadmap.md

 both low-level and unprivileged modules to do something useful.

-When our architecture is set up in this way, we have the opportunity to combine Jetpack's module-loading framework with cutting-edge Mozilla platform security technologies like [Chrome Object Wrappers] to securitize the way extension code behaves.
+When our architecture is set up in this way, we have the opportunity to combine the SDK's module-loading framework with cutting-edge Mozilla platform security technologies like [Chrome Object Wrappers] to securitize the way extension code behaves.
 Low-level modules execute with chrome privileges, but their exports are wrapped in a way